mroberge/hydrofunctions/README.rst

 Features
 --------

-* NO features yet!
-Please stay tuned!
+* Retrieves stream gauge data from the USGS NWIS service
+* Still under development!
+More features to come!

 Credits
 ---------